Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Deep Similarity Inspector

-\item \textbf{Weights Similarity Index (WSI) Curves} - Weights Similarity Index (WSI) is a mean of some specific elements of an NCSM.
-Depending on which values are used to calculate it, the index describes a different aspect of the network's similarity perception.
-These can be computed after each training step and then used to plot the WSI Curves.
-Below, we formulate and interpret different variants of WSI:
+\textbf{Weights Similarity Index (WSI) Curves} describe how the relationships between weights during training change.
+We define Weights Similarity Index (WSI) as a mean of some specific elements of an NCSM.
+Below, we formulate and interpret different WSIs variants: